Peridot is the August birthstone and an excellent source of good vibrations, especially for people born during this month.

 If you’re planning to buy a Peridot, consider the color, clarity, cut, and carat.

-The bright green colors of Peridot may not be attractive to some, but they can really look beautiful when placed on a flattering setting.
+The bright green colors of Peridot may not be attractive to some, but they can look beautiful when placed in a flattering setting.

 Just remember that the greener the Peridot, the more valuable it is.
 You may also want to avoid buying a Peridot with brownish tones.